destaMo/Scrum-Notes/content/web_development/skills/testing_expertise.md

 - 📙 [E2E vs Contract testing](https://techbeacon.com/app-dev-testing/end-end-vs-contract-based-testing-how-choose)

 ### 🎤 Interview
-- What is contract testing, when to use it?
+- What problems does contract testing solve?
+- When would you suggest using contract testing?
-- What is consumer driven contract testing
+- Describe consumer driven contract testing and compare it with regular contract testing.
-- What are the pros and cons of using contract testing?
+- Is there any way to automate contract testing?
-- How to automate contract tests?
+- How to deal with contract tests for versioned API?

 ### 📝 Katas
- - TBD
+ - Write a contract test when consumer and provider is controlled by you
+ - Write a contract test when consumer is controlled by you but provider is controlled by 3rd party (it should provide documentation allowing to describe a contract)

 ## 📦 E2E